 Welcome!

-group at Loughborough University.
-My research is motivated by a keen desire to create effective human-computer interfaces.
+My research is motivated by a keen desire to create effective

-photography, 3D reconstruction/imaging, visual perception, real-time/massive-model rendering, collaborative virtual reality,
+and modelling, visual perception, real-time/massive-model rendering, collaborative virtual

 My projects page or the online version of my academic